10,000 Year Clock Challenges Approach To Time

 INSKEEP: What are some of the issues that people worry about a lot today and begin to look different, if you think about them over 10,000-year span?

-HILLIS: Well, even things that for me were very abstract became very create in building a clock.
-For instance, the melting of Polar ice caps.
-For me, it was very hard to relate to until it actually started as low as it the design of the clock, because the clock, of course, as he time in days.
-But when the polar ice caps melt, the Earth actually starts spitting at a slightly different rate.
+HILLIS: Well, even things that for me were very abstract became very concrete in building a clock.
+For instance, the melting of the Polar ice caps.
+For me, it was very hard to relate to until it actually started influencing the design of the clock, because the clock, of course, has to keep time in days.
+But when the polar ice caps melt, the Earth actually starts spinning at a slightly different rate.
 And it turns out, over 10,000 years that really matters.

-And so, the mechanism of the clock actually had to take that into account that adjusted.
-So, for me, that made this kind of abstract concept of global warming much more real land serious.
+And so, the mechanism of the clock actually had to take that into account and adjust it.
+So, for me, that made this kind of abstract concept of global warming much more real and serious.

-INSKEEP: Do you worry more or less about global warming would you take the 10,000-year view?
+INSKEEP: Do you worry more or less about global warming when you take the 10,000-year view?

-HILLIS: Well, actually I worry less and general because I think humans are amazingly adaptable.
+HILLIS: Well, actually I worry less in general because I think humans are amazingly adaptable.
 That's not to say that I don't think it's a real problem.
 And I'm sure it's going to be very difficult for us to solve.
-But I have a lot of faith in 10,000 years from now will be worried about other things.
+But I have a lot of faith that 10,000 years from now will be worried about other things.

-INSKEEP: So I'm thinking about the counters of people that have the clock.
-Assuming you get out, it's fully operational, your end theory is correct and it's still working at 6,500 years.
-You envision that so what may happen upon it last so I deal with this, who has a historical connection to it, no history that might tell them what it is, and it would be rather like those mysterious Mayan ruins where we know that there was a spectacular civilization, but it's very hard work to figure out who they were and what they made it.
+INSKEEP: So I'm thinking about the encounters that people might have with this clock.
+Assuming you get it up, it's fully operational, your end theory is correct and it's still working in 6,500 years.
+You envision that someone may happen upon it who has no idea what it is, who has no historical connection to it, no history that might tell them what it is, and it would be rather like those mysterious Mayan ruins where we know that there was a spectacular civilization, but it's very hard work to figure out who they were and what they did.

 HILLIS: That's right.
-We can kind of figure some of those we've done this and how he figured out things out.
-For instance, Stonehenge, we kind of figured out.
+But we can kind of figure some of those things out.
+For instance, Stonehenge, we have kind of figured out.
 And so, one of the things what we've done is looked at how we figured out old things like that, and what clues were useful in figuring them out.
 And we've put those kinds of clues deliberately into the clock.

-So, for example, connection action to astronomy - all cultures of days, months, years - so the clock compass postings and displays them.
+So, for example, connection to astronomy - all cultures have days, months, years - so the clock counts those things and displays them.

-INSKEEP: Human nature being what it is, you still have to wonder if those future people discovering your clock might just go to wildly wrong conclusions - oh, this is the God that they worshiped in the mountain.
+INSKEEP: Human nature being what it is, you still have to wonder if those future people discovering your clock might just go to wildly wrong conclusions - oh, this was their God that they worshiped in the mountain.
 Or who knows what else?

-HILLIS: Well, of course, they probably draw the wrong conclusions.
+HILLIS: Well, of course, they probably will go to wrong conclusions.
 And they may also - it may mean different things to different people at different times.
 But I hope they'll have in common that long view of the human story, that realization that our human continuity goes back more generations than we can count.
 And that there's likely to be that kind of continuity in the future, and that will give them some sense of being part of something larger.